Iasa-Global/btabok/pages/btabok_overview/usage_scenarios_btabok.md

 As an aspiring architect, whether you are more of a developer or fill another role, your number 1 goal should be to understand where you fall in the competency model.
 This you can do through the free assessment at assessments.iasaglobal.org.

+## The New Product

+The solution arch that has been

+## Architects During Development

+The age old question

+## Solution Decisions

+The decision

+## Building a Practice

+This is a big topic

+## The Architecture 'Review'

+The btabok actually

+## BTABoK for Business Architects

+There

+## BTABoK for Enterprise Architects

+There

+## Understanding Stakeholders

+This is one

+## Consulting with the BTABoK

+sdfdf

+## What's With All the Canvases

+This is my